Cisplatin/Cisplatin/README.md

 ## Current To Do

-- Add a "Copy to Clipboard" for PGP
-- Work on PGP section aesthetics
 - Make the homepage interactive somehow
 - Add current Spotify/Github activity
 - Download local versions of Google fonts